-- Began interviewing Artists of all kinds, Quilters, Art Quilters, Painters, Gallery Owners, etc and writing blogs about them and their work.
+- I began interviewing Artists of all kinds, Quilters, Art Quilters, Painters, Gallery Owners, etc. and writing blogs about them and their work.
 This has been so enlightening.
 It has also improved my confidence.

 - Have begun using Matthew’s lovely camera and taking pictures which I use in my blogs.
 Learning to download the camera and photos from the phone was quite a thing for me but think I have now mastered that, thanks to Lauren’s kind perseverance and encouragement.